xn-coder/TaskZen/README.md

         *   `description` (string, can be empty)
         *   `due_date` (Timestamp)
         *   `priority` (string: "Low", "Medium", "High")
-        *   `status` (string: "To Do", "In Progress", "Done") - "Overdue" is a client-side calculated status based on `due_date` and current time if not "Done".
+        *   `status` (string: "To Do", "In Progress", "Done") - "Overdue" is a client-side calculated status.
         *   `assignee_ids` (array of strings, user UIDs, can be empty)
         *   `created_by_id` (string, user UID)
         *   `created_at` (Timestamp, set by server)
         *   `updated_at` (Timestamp, set by server)
+        *   `comments` (array of maps, each map: `{ userId: string, userName: string, text: string, createdAt: Timestamp/string }`) - Can be empty.

 When a user registers, a new document is created in the `profiles` collection using their UID as the document ID and storing their name and email.